esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 To run all of them, use `./rebar3 ct`; to run just a selected suite, use `./rebar3 ct --suite test/my_selected_SUITE`.
 Rebar recompiles all the code automatically, there is no need for a separate compilation step.

-If all the tests pass, you wll get no output and summary log will be available in ct.log.
+If all the tests pass, you will get no output and summary log will be available in `ct.log`.
 If any of the tests fail the summary log is printed to stdout.

 Detailed test results in a nice HTML format are saved in